-Compater Ocience Course Name/Description Course Number Credit Prerequisite Intro to Digital Technology (Y) is the foundational course for the Programming and Computer Science pathways.
-Exposure to foundational knowledge in hardware, software, programming, web design, IT support, and networks are all taught in a computer lab with hands-on activities and project focused-tasks.
+Programming / Computer Science Course Name/Description Course Number Credit Prerequisite Intro to Software Technology (Y) is the foundational course for Computer Science and Programming pathways.
+Exposure to foundational knowledge in programming languages, software development, app creation, and user interfacing applications are all taught in a computer lab with hands-on activities and project-focused tasks.
 Pathway Courses: 1.
-Intro to Digital Technology 2.
+Intro to Software Technology 2.
 Computer Science Principles 3.
 AP Computer Sci or 3.
-Progmng, Games, Apps 11.4150099 1.0 Not available for seniors Computer Science Principles (Y) is the 2 nd course in both the Programming and Computer Science pathways.
+Programming, Games, Apps 11.4460099 1.0 Not available for seniors Computer Science Principles (Y) is the 2 nd course in both the Programming and Computer Science pathways.
 CS Principles is an intellectually rich and engaging course that is focused on building a solid understanding and foundation in computer science.
 The focus of this course will fall into these computational thinking practices: connecting computing, developing computational artifacts, abstracting, analyzing problems and artifacts, communicating, and collaborating.
-1 1 .
-4 7 1 0 0 9 9 Course meets fourth science, or fourth mathematics, or world language requirement; Two computer science courses from the same pathway will satisfy two years of sequenced foreign language courses.
+11.4710099 Course meets fourth science, or fourth mathematics, or world language requirement; Two computer science courses from the same pathway will satisfy two years of sequenced foreign language courses.
 1.0 Intro to Digital Tech Programming, Games, Apps, & Society (Y) is the 3 rd course in the Programming pathway.
 It is designed for high school students to strategize, design, and develop games and mobile and desktop applications that can be produced in the real world.
 Students will learn about life-cycles of project development and use models to develop applications.
 Attention will be placed on how user interfaces affect the usability and effectiveness of a game or an application.
 Programming constructs will be employed which will allow students' applications to interact with "real world," stimuli.
 The course exposes students to privacy, legality, and security considerations with regards to the software industry.
 1 1 .
 4 7 2 0 0 9 9 Course meets fourth science, or fourth mathematics, or world language requirement; Two computer science courses from the same pathway will satisfy two years of sequenced foreign language courses.
 1.0 Computer Science Principles AP Computer Science A (Y) is the 3 rd course in the Computer Science pathway.
 The course introduces students to computer science with fundamental topics that include problem solving, design strategies and methodologies, organization of data (data structures), approaches to processing data (algorithms), analysis of potential solutions, and the ethical and social implications of computing.
 The course emphasizes both object-oriented and imperative problem solving and design using Java language.
 1 1 .
 4 1 6 0 0 9 5 Extra quality point: 1.0 Course meets fourth science, or fourth mathematics, or world language requirement; Two computer science courses from the same pathway will satisfy two years of sequenced foreign language courses.
 1.0 Computer Science Principles & Teacher Rec.